Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Wend :

 \ ˈwend \ verb; go in a specified direction, typically slowly or by an indirect route.
-Also, to direct one's course, travel.
+And also, to direct one's course, travel.

 "As Kyle wended his way to work, his Chicken Shack uniform in the trunk of his car, he tried to pinpoint the one place in his life where it had all gone wrong."